 Girls night, apps and drinks night or Mexican themed night always call for an assortment of delicious shareable snacks.
 Guacamole is a given, but what’s better than one dip?
 Two!
-Salsa Verde is another simple fresh Mexican inspired dip.
-Top off the night with a pitcher of Mojito and you’re set!
+Homemade Salsa Verde is another simple fresh Mexican inspired dip.
+Top off the night with a pitcher of classic rum Mojitos or Peach Margaritas and you’re set!

 What is Guacamole Dip?

 Originally a Mexican dip, Guacamole has become wildly popular in North America.
 Not only is it used for chips and dip, but it’s used as a condiment, a spread and as its own ingredient within a dish.
 When something is this easy to make and packs such a flavor punch, it’s not at all hard to see why it is so versatile!

 Knowing how to make a good dip from scratch, much like my creamy dill, isn’t rocket science.
 Except for it kind of is.
 As easy as it is to make a good dip good, it’s just as easy to have it go south.
 This easy-to-follow guacamole recipe takes the guesswork out of it and results in the best-tasting guacamole every time!